ZEISS/acme-dns-azure/README.md

 curl -sSL https://install.python-poetry.org | python3 -
 ```

-Configure the virtual environment with full targets support and activate it:
+Configure the virtual environment with full example support and activate it:

 ## Install dependencies